github/docs/content/code-security/getting-started/adding-a-security-policy-to-your-repository.md

 ## About security policies

-To give people instructions for reporting security vulnerabilities in your project,{% ifversion fpt or ghes > 3.0 %} you can add a _SECURITY.md_ file to your repository's root, `docs`, or `.github` folder.{% else %} you can add a _SECURITY.md_ file to your repository's root, or `docs` folder.{% endif %} When someone creates an issue in your repository, they will see a link to your project's security policy.
+To give people instructions for reporting security vulnerabilities in your project,{% ifversion fpt or ghes or ghec %} you can add a _SECURITY.md_ file to your repository's root, `docs`, or `.github` folder.{% else %} you can add a _SECURITY.md_ file to your repository's root, or `docs` folder.{% endif %} When someone creates an issue in your repository, they will see a link to your project's security policy.

 {% ifversion not ghae %}
 <!-- no public repos in GHAE -->
-You can create a default security policy for your organization or user account.
+You can create a default security policy for your organization or personal account.
 For more information, see "[Creating a default community health file](/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)."
 {% endif %}

 {% tip %}